 The project scope has remained the same.
 The expenditures and schedule projections shown in Block B are based upon information provided by the developer.
-Design and construction will be performed by the developer under a Systems Extension Permit.
 Estimated completion date is developer dependent.
 No WSSC rate supported debt will be used for this project.